shiro-z117/TCSS-460-Group-7-tv-shows-dataset-api/README.md

 API is now fully functional, but the code is a little inconsistent

 ### Bao
+- I tried to deploy the server early but I did not communicate well with my teammate so the work is duplicated
 ---

 ## Beta II Sprint Meetings